NinjaCloud/Ansible-CTJGP/Lab2-Ad-Hoc Commands.md

-Now copy a file from ansible-control node to host managed-node1
+### Copy a file from ansible-control node to host managed-node1
 ```
 touch test.txt
 ```